By Mazhar Shahen – Art in Tanzania internship

 MALARIA VACCINE

-Tanzania has the third largest population that is at risk of illness in Africa, with 90% of the population at risk of contracting malaria.
+Tanzania has the third-largest population at risk of illness in Africa, with 90% of the population at risk of contracting malaria.
 Tanzania has 10 to 12 million cases of malaria annually, with most of them being children.
 The number of cases has been controlled a lot better over the decade, leading to a significant decrease, and the number of children dying from malaria has halved.
 However, due to climate change and the migration of people, malaria cases are rising in areas that were considered low-risk in the past.
 This is complicating the fight against malaria.

-Vaccine RTS,S acts on Plasmodium falciparum, the most deadly malaria parasite in the world and specifically in Africa.
-The vaccine is the first and only successful vaccine for malaria, which helped in the reduction of children’s deaths in Africa.
-This vaccination is part of the Malaria Vaccine Implementation Program (MVIP); this program is established by WHO to deliver the vaccine in selected areas of Africa with the help of each country’s government.
+Vaccine RTS, S acts on Plasmodium falciparum, the most deadly malaria parasite in the world and specifically in Africa.
+The vaccine is the first and only successful vaccine for malaria, which has helped in the reduction of children’s deaths in Africa.
+This vaccination is part of the Malaria Vaccine Implementation Program (MVIP), established by the WHO to deliver the vaccine in selected areas of Africa, with the assistance of each country’s government.
 The 3 African countries currently in pilot introduction are Ghana, Malawi and Kenya.
 The goal is to supply the whole region by 2023.
-Vaccine RTS,S is considered a safe vaccine, and no proven direct side effects exist.
-The pharmaceutical giant GSK will be conducting several Phase 4 studies in the 3 African countries chosen for the pilot.
+Vaccine RTS, S is considered a safe vaccine, and no proven direct side effects exist.
+The pharmaceutical giant GSK will conduct several Phase 4 studies in the three African countries chosen for the pilot.

 REFERENCES